Estimated reading time: 7 minutes

 Gathering all of this feedback is great, but unless the information is reviewed and incorporated into an improvement plan, it will merely gather dust on the shelf.

-It is important to have the right leadership to review the information and work to develop a plan of action to address any issues or suggestions.
+It is essential to have the right leadership to review the information and work to develop a plan of action to address any issues or suggestions.

 Putting together an improvement plan is basically like writing improvement goals.